How to Get Rid of Moss Between Pavers

 Moss between pavers can be a nuisance and is not always easy to get rid of.
 Moss thrives in moist, shady areas such as next to your home’s foundation or underneath the deck.
 Moss may have been growing beneath your paver stones for years, and you didn’t know it!
 Here are some ways to get rid of moss between pavers:

-10 Ways on How to Get Rid of Moss Between Pavers:
+10 Ways How to Get Rid of Moss Between Pavers:

 1. Apply Vinegar and Baking Soda

-To remove moss, mix one cup of water with one tablespoon of baking soda and one tablespoon of white vinegar.
-Pour the solution onto the mossy area and scrub away with a stiff brush or broom.
+Apply a vinegar and baking soda solution to the area to dry out the moss.
+Create a mixture of one cup of water with one tablespoon of baking soda and one tablespoon of white vinegar.
+Pour the solution into the dry area and scrub away the moss with a stiff brush or broom.
+Leave it on for 24 hours before rinsing with water.

 2. Kill Moss With Salt